dominodatalab/domino-field-solutions-installations/irsa-with-user-identity/README.md

 ## Pre-requisites

 > Check with your Domino CSM before using this capability.
-It is a significant departure from how Domino manages
+It is a departure from how Domino manages
 > pod identities and may not be suitable for your requirements.
-It is currently only tested upto Domino version 5.8

 1. Install [Domsed](../domsed/README.md).
 It must be version `v1.3.2-release` . ***Also note that the CRD has changed so you will need to do a Helm update***
 2. For users needing to assume AWS role identities create service account per user in the `domino-compute` namespace.